Is Animation a Good Career? Pros, Cons, Advice

 If you think the pros outweigh the cons, your next step is to get some quality training.

-The unique 2D animation program at Herzing College Ottawa takes only 12 months, including a six-week internship at Big Jump.
+The unique 2D animation program from Herzing College takes only 12 months, including a six-week internship.
+Training is delivered online.

 Still have questions?
 An admissions advisor can answer any questions you have and help you figure out if the training is right for you.